Canada’s roles and progress in poliovirus containment

 - designating the facilities serving these critical functions that involve the handling and storage of needed poliovirus materials

-They ensure that applications for containment certification meet and demonstrate the required:
+- confirming that applications for containment certification meet requirements under Canadian legislation and the Global Action Plan

-They also ensure that established mechanisms, including regular inspection and audit programmes, align with the WHO's containment certification scheme.
-This ensures poliovirus essential facilities are appropriately assessed and comply with WHO Global Action Plan 4 requirements.
+- verifying that established mechanisms, including regular inspection and audit programmes, align with the WHO's containment certification scheme.

-The authority also reviews and processes applications for containment certification.
-This ensures only designated facilities serving critical functions enter the containment certification process.
+- reviewing and processing applications for containment certification, so that designated facilities serving critical functions enter the containment certification process.

 In addition, they: